fladdict/devart-template/project_posts/2014-02-22-Google-Maps-on-Of.md

 Yes!!!
 Now Google Maps runs inside the openFrameworks!!!

-THe most difficult part of the software side was over!
+The most difficult part of the software side was over!

 I use [chromium](http://www.chromium.org/) and [awesomium](http://www.awesomium.com/) framework to embed browser inside openFrameworks app.
+I spend almost 2days to understand awesomium framework and implement it into the app.

 Now I can use Google Map as a texture.
 (Previous prototype uses screen capture of Google Map).